 Spinal cord stimulation is an advanced form of treatment that could provide a solution if you’re struggling with long-term chronic pain.
-Ripu Arora, MD, and the expert team at Interventional Pain Management Center offer a wide range of cutting-edge therapies, including spinal cord stimulation at their branches in Torrance, Victorville, and Newport Beach, California.
-If you’re looking for a specialist practice that could genuinely improve your quality of life, call Interventional Pain Management Center today to schedule a consultation, or use the online booking tool.
+Ripu Arora, MD, and the expert team at Arora Pain Clinic offer a wide range of cutting-edge therapies, including spinal cord stimulation at their branches in Torrance, Victorville, and Newport Beach, California.
+If you’re looking for a specialist practice that could genuinely improve your quality of life, call Arora Pain Clinic today to schedule a consultation, or use the online booking tool.

 Spinal cord stimulation (SCS) is a treatment option for patients who have chronic pain when it isn’t responding to other forms of therapy.